Keep Your Distance: Land Division With Separation: A General Impossibility Result

 \section{A General Impossibility Result}

-We first show that, in contrast to one-dimensional cake cutting with separation \citep{ElkindSeSu21}, for land division there may be no allocation that guarantees to all agents their maximin share or even any multiplicative approximation of it.
-This negative result does not depend on the geometric shape of the land or the pieces.\footnote{ We are grateful to Alex Ravsky for the proof idea. }
+We begin by showing that, in contrast to one-dimensional cake cutting with separation \citep{ElkindSeSu22}, for land division there may be no allocation that guarantees to all agents their maximin share or even any multiplicative approximation of it.
+This negative result does not depend on the geometric shape of the land or the usable pieces.

-\begin{proposition} For every family $U$ of usable pieces, integer $n\geq 2$, separation parameter $s>0$, and real number $r>0$, there exists a land division instance with $n$ agents in which no $s$-separated allocation gives every agent $i$ a value of at least $r\cdot\emph{MMS}_i^{n,s}$. \end{proposition}

-\begin{proof} We measure distance in $\ell_\infty$ norm unless specified otherwise.
-First, we show that there exist $n$ sets $S_1, \dots, S_n$ consisting of $n$ points each such that the distance between any two points in the same set is greater than $1$, but if we pick one representative point from each set, then some two representatives are at distance less than $1$ apart.